alexander-kastil/az-204/tooling/01-git/readme.md

 git merge [branch_to_merge]
 ```

-> Note: You might have to switch to the branch that you might want to merge into befor executing merge
+> Note: You might have to switch to the branch that you might want to merge into before executing merge

 ## Checkout specific Commits

-Get a spcific Commit:
+Get a specific Commit:

 ```
 git checkout <sha1>